ReTabSyn: Realistic Tabular Data Synthesis via Reinforcement Learning: Methodology

 \subsection{Base Generator and Data Preparation}

 \paragraph{Data Augmentation.} Training deep generators on small tabular datasets ($N\lesssim10^3$) risks severe overfitting.
 To mitigate this, we first augment the training data via a SMOTE-like interpolation within categorical buckets.
 We synthesize additional rows by interpolating between nearest neighbors in the numeric subspace while preserving categorical signatures (see Appendix~\ref{sec:appendix_aug} for precise mixing ratios $M(N)$).
 This procedure enriches the manifold support without distorting conditional dependencies, providing a robust initialization for the generator.
+We emphasize that these augmented rows are used \emph{only} to pre-train the base generator $\pi_{\mathrm{ref}}$; they never appear in the final synthetic output or in any downstream evaluation, which always draws fresh rows from the trained generator and tests them on the held-out real data.

 \paragraph{LM-based Architecture.} We adopt the \textsc{GReaT} framework~\cite{borisov2022language} with a GPT-2 backbone.
 Data is serialized into natural language strings (e.g., \texttt{ ``job is CEO, income is >=50k''}).
-To ensure the model learns the full joint distribution and remains permutation invariant, we randomly shuffle the feature order at every training step, while ensuring the perturbed variable is including in the completion $y$; The base generator $\pi_{\mathrm{ref}}$ is obtained by fine-tuning GPT-2 on this augmented textual data using standard autoregressive loss.
+To ensure the model learns the full joint distribution and remains permutation invariant, we randomly shuffle the feature order at every training step.
+Following \textsc{GReaT}, the joint likelihood then factorizes autoregressively over a random column permutation $\sigma$,

+where $z=(x_1,\dots,x_d,y)$.
+With limited data, optimizing all $d{+}1$ factors uniformly underweights the target factor $P_\theta(y\mid\bm{X})$; this is precisely the factor our DPO step (Section~\ref{sec:dpo}) selectively sharpens.
+The base generator $\pi_{\mathrm{ref}}$ is obtained by fine-tuning GPT-2 on this augmented textual data using standard autoregressive loss.